gamesbook/pyprototypr/docs/deck_command.rst

             grid_length=0.18,
             cols=1)

-      By default, **pyprototypr** will fit as many cards as possible into the available page area.
+      By default, **protograf** will fit as many cards as possible into the available page area.
 If for any reason, there need to be less cards on a page, then setting the *cols* property will limit the creation of the number of columns on each one.